PeterWurmsdobler/heat-pump-cost/README.md

 CSV file with insulation improvement options:
 - `description`: Name of the improvement
 - `cost_gbp`: Cost in £
-- `heat_reduction_kwh`: Annual heat loss reduction in kWh
+- `heat_loss_reduction_watt`: Heat loss reduction in Watts at design conditions (21°C inside, 2°C outside)

 ## Key Findings

 The analysis reveals:

 1. **Without runtime costs**: Optimal strategy is minimal insulation (loft and bay window) reducing heat loss to 13,333 kWh/year for £350.
+   - No grant: £13,223 total
+   - With £7,500 grant: £5,723 total

 2. **With runtime costs over 25 years**: Optimal point shifts to 12,901 kWh/year (£928 insulation), making additional insulation investment economically beneficial.
+   - No grant: £28,523 total
+   - With £7,500 grant: £21,023 total

-3. **Runtime costs dominate**: Over a 25-year lifecycle, runtime costs represent 58-81% of total costs, fundamentally changing the optimization equation.
+3. **Runtime costs dominate**: Over a 25-year lifecycle, runtime costs represent 52-71% of total costs, fundamentally changing the optimisation equation.

-4. **Government grant impact**: The £7,500 grant significantly reduces upfront costs (from £10,662 to £3,162) but doesn't change the optimal insulation level when considering capital costs alone.
+4. **Government grant impact**: The £7,500 grant significantly reduces upfront costs (from £13,223 to £5,723) but doesn't change the optimal insulation level when considering capital costs alone.

+5. **Empirical conversion factor**: Heat loss reduction in Watts (at design conditions) is converted to annual kWh using an empirical factor of 2.78, derived from real-world data (9,000 W design → 25,000 kWh/year actual).

 ## Development